Home > Our Community > Community > Let’s Talk

 What other people say and do affects us constantly, whether they are family, friends, neighbours or colleagues.
 These relationships can be wonderful.
 They can also be difficult, confusing, stressful and tiring.

-We have a printed toolkit which explains some of those skills so that you can use them too.
+They have a free printed toolkit which explains some of those skills so that you can use them too.
 They might help you change a difficult conversation into a useful one, or help you work through something worrying with a family member or a neighbour.

 If you’re interested in joining the group or finding out more, please email Hannah Stopford, Frome Town Council’s Community Development Officer, at hstopford@frometowncouncil.gov.uk.